mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_primitive-type.md

 ### Characteristics of the Type

-Let's check the characteristics of the type in a code-based manner.
+Let's confirm the characteristics of the type through code.

 ```ts: TypeScript
 let bool1: boolean = true;
 let boolInf = false;//*1
 ```
-* 1: Inferred as boolean type by type inference
+* 1: Determined to be of type boolean by type inference

 ```java: How it works in Java
 boolean bool1 = true;
 var boolInf = false; //*1
 ```
-* 1: Inferred as boolean type by type inference
+* 1: Determined to be of type boolean by type inference

 ## symbol (Symbol Type)